Skip to content

 Examples

-When making API calls to third-party services, we may want to enforce timeouts and retry mechanisms.
-In this example, the API call is set to retry a maximum of two times in case of failure, and the entire operation will be interrupted if it takes longer than 4 seconds.
+When calling third-party APIs, it is often necessary to enforce timeouts and implement retry mechanisms to handle transient failures.
+In this example, the API call retries up to two times in case of failure and will be interrupted if it takes longer than 4 seconds.

 import {